 - The following table demonstrates an example of what '40 hours per fortnight' means:

 |Best||20 hours||20 hours||20 hours||20 hours||20 hours||20 hours|

 |OK||10 hours||30 hours||10 hours||30 hours||10 hours||30 hours|

-- Please see DHA's website for more comprehensive information: Department of Home Affairs - student visa work conditions
+- Please see DHA's website for more comprehensive information: Department of Home Affairs - check visa details and conditions

 Your work rights

 In addition to your visa conditions, there are also working conditions you need to be aware of if you are going to work in Australia.
 Before agreeing to work anywhere, it's important to know a few things.

 - You will need to obtain a tax file number and provide this to your employer.

 - The FairWork Ombudsman offers an excellent overview of your rights at work in Australia.